-In a galaxy far far away, wise mentor Obi-Wan sets Luke Skywalker on the path to becoming a Jedi, periodically aiding the rebel throughout the original trilogy.
+In a galaxy far far away, wise mentor Obi-Wan sets Luke Skywalker on the path to becoming a Jedi, periodically aiding the Rebel throughout the original trilogy.
 In the three prequels, we further explore Obi-Wan's rise from Padawan to Jedi Master.
-Though Anakin Skywalker receives the focus of these movies, Obi-Wan demonstrates an ever-increasing level of skill to rival the strongest Jedi.
+Though Anakin Skywalker receives the focus of these movies, Obi-Wan demonstrates an ever-increasing level of skill to rival the strongest of Jedi.

 Versus Darth Maul

 Darth Maul is best remembered as one of the redeeming factors of the often-ridiculed Episode 1: The Phantom Menace.
 Stoic yet furious, Maul viciously duels against Jedi Master Qui-Gon and Padawan Obi-Wan at the same time—and won.
 Maul separates the two Jedi, impales Qui-Gon, then battles and disarms Kenobi, who escapes only through Maul's arrogance exposing an opening.